cosmos/sdk-tutorials/academy/ibc/ica.md

 ...

-// Add Interchain Accounts Keepers for each submodule used and the authentication module
+// Add interchain accounts Keepers for each submodule used and the authentication module
 // If a submodule is being statically disabled, the associated Keeper does not need to be added. type App struct {
     ...